-I used Guittard organic bittersweet chocolate chips* and they were perfect for this recipe.
-If you serve this mousse in little shot glasses they kind of look like a mini pint of Guinness which would make them doubly perfect for St. Patrick’s Day 😉
+I used Guittard organic bittersweet chocolate chips and they were perfect for this recipe.
+If you serve this mousse in little shot glasses they kind of look like a mini pint of Guinness which would make them doubly perfect for Saint Patrick’s Day 😉

 By the way, if you are concerned about using raw eggs in your recipe… The latest food safety recommendations in the UK have been revised.

 The new advice is that raw or lightly cooked eggs ARE safe to eat – provided they were produced under the British Lion code of practice.
 Similarly in the US, pasteurised eggs are deemed safe to use.

 How to make Baileys Chocolate Mousse